Top 10 Headlines to Know About Sports This Week

 All products are independently selected by our editors.
 If you buy something, we may earn an affiliate commission.

 This Week in Sports Talk (TWIST) is our weekly roundup of top headlines and current news events from the past seven days in the world of pro sports, plus a preview of what’s up next.
-Heading into the week of July 18, 2021, these are the top 10 headlines you need to know about to understand and join the conversation this week about professional sports, including football, baseball, golf, tennis and basketball news.
+Heading into the week of September 19, 2021, these are the top 10 headlines you need to know about to understand and join the conversation this week about sports, including football, baseball and tennis news.

 Join our community